 1. Conducting user interviews and gathering data

-This user discovery was done by the product managers and Customer Success team, I analyzed the data gathered.
+We conducted user interviews along with the product managers and Customer Success team, and I analyzed the data gathered.
 Gathering accurate data was crucial in this project.
 I collected user requirements and pain points from past data and multiple data points from the interviews and PMs.

 From this data gathered, we came up with two primary user personas: